-EnWave's supply chain originates from the engineering and manufacturing department which requires parts and materials for the construction and fabrication of the REVTM equipment.
+EnWave's supply chain originates from the engineering and manufacturing department which requires parts and materials for the construction and fabrication of the REV[TM] equipment.
 These parts and materials include among other things, bolts, fittings, pumps, motors, valves, bars/plates of metal and plastic, magnetrons, and power cabinets.
 EnWave purchases these parts and component parts from suppliers with head office locations in approximately 4 countries: Canada, U.S.A., China, and Sweden.
-The majority of the parts and component parts, approximately 96%, are sourced from suppliers within Canada and the U.S., 73% and 23% respectively.
-Approximately 3% of parts and component parts are sourced from China and only 1% is sourced from Sweden.
+In fiscal 2024, the majority of the parts and component parts, approximately 99%, were sourced from suppliers within Canada and the U.S.